makinacorpus/android-archetypes/README.md

 The Android application package use by default the given `groupId`.

 Once generated, your application is ready to be built and tested.
-Plug an Android dev phone ([USB debugging must be enabled in Developer options settings](http://developer.android.com/tools/device.html#setting-up)) and execute the following commands :
+Start an android emulator or plug an Android dev phone ([USB debugging must be enabled in Developer options settings](http://developer.android.com/tools/device.html#setting-up)) and execute the following commands :

 	cd my-android-application
 	mvn clean install